ssahadevan-mendix/mendix-cicd/README.md

-# Automation of Build and Deploy to Mendix Cloud
+# Automation of build and deploy to Mendix Cloud

   Example of automating the build and deploy pipelines using the Mendix rest api's.